 As mentioned earlier, SMS only allows for text-based content.
 Attaching media files is only possible if converting the texts into MMS, but this costs extra, and not all SMS marketing platforms support MMS.
 However, you can use emojis and include URLs with regular SMS messages.
 Anything with a URL can be shared, from webpages and survey forms to images and videos already hosted online.

-With WhatsApp, you can send all sorts of media, including images, audio clips, voice notes, videos, GIFs and files like important documents, receipts, etc.
+Another one of the major benefits of WhatsApp vs text is that you can use it to send all sorts of media, including images, audio clips, voice notes, videos, GIFs, and files like important documents, receipts, etc., directly as attachments.

 SMS often comes under fire for lacking in security.
 There is a risk that texts could be intercepted during transmission over cellular networks, and scams like SIM swapping (a type of identity theft) can occur if mobile phone users aren't careful with their data.
 From a business point of view, though, there are several ways to ensure SMS message security.